 Haryana Assembly Polls: Anand Singh Dangi, Meham MLA

+Dangi started his political journey as Meham’s Madina sarpanch.
+He came into limelight when he filed his nomination against then CM OP Chautala.
 The bypoll was held twice but violence marred the polling.
-He won when it was held for the third time.assembly-elections Updated: Sep 21, 2019 22:29 IST
+He won when it was held for the third time.
+Since then, he has won four times from Meham.assembly-elections Updated: Sep 26, 2019 22:28 IST

+Anand Singh Dangi is the Congress MLA from Meham assembly segment of Haryana.

 Dangi started his political journey as Meham’s Madina sarpanch.
 He came into limelight when he filed his nomination against then CM OP Chautala.
 The bypoll was held twice but violence marred the polling.
 He won when it was held for the third time.
 Since then, he has won four times from Meham.